xing/hops/packages/pwa/README.md

 #### Web App Manifest

-To use a web app manifest just render the imported manifest via [Helmet](https://github.com/nfl/react-helmet).
+When you `import` / `require` a web app manifest in your application code you will get an URL to the web app manifet which you can, for example, render in a `<link />` element via [Helmet](https://github.com/nfl/react-helmet).

 ```javascript
 import manifest from './manifest.webmanifest';